SSAHK/ssahk.github.io/_posts/2015-5-1-Surgical-Taster.md

 ##Content

 ####Sharing Sessions by Medical Professionals

 To give local secondary school students a glimpse into the surgical area as well as ethical issues encountered by professionals, surgeons and staff share their personal experience with our participants in a semi­formal manner.

 ####Knot­tying and Suturing Session (Day 1)

 Participants are provided with the opportunity to try knot­tying as well as some fundamental suturing skills.
 This session will be led by surgeons and/or student helpers.
-We hope the hands­on practice will prove to be an invaluable experience for the participants.
+We hope the hands­-on practice will prove to be an invaluable experience for the participants.

 Proposed Skills:

 - Handling of instruments including scalpels, scissors, artery forceps and needle holders
 - Instrument tie (square knot)
 - Hand tie (square knot)